Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 Summary

-I have attempted to provide a summary table of national requirements based on Table IV.
+I have attempted to provide you with a summary table of national requirements based on the Table IV.

-Country (ext. if *) validation official fees official fee deadline (from date of publication of grant) Ratification of London Agreement full translation (national language) claims translation (national language) claims translation (national language) and description in English translation deadline (from date of publication of grant)
+Country (ext. if *) validation official fees official fee deadline (from publ. of grant mention) Ratific.
+London Agreement full transl. (national language) transl. claims (national language) transl. claims (national language) and descr. in English translation deadline (from publ. of grant mention)

 Albania ALL 10000 3 months X X 3 months